benmckibbenUC/aMAZEing/README.md

 ## iOS Companion App
 The [iOS app](https://github.com/eeevanbbb/Maze4Daze) fetches new mazes from the server, simulates them on the device, and allows the user to adjust parameters and send to the printer.

+## STL Generation
+The STL generation file contains two STL writing methods:
+  - `writeSTLFromSCAD`: creates an OpenSCAD file of the maze and then renders it with OpenSCAD
+  - `writeSTLManually`: directly generates the text for an STL file from the base tiles found in resources/tileSTL